fiduh/3-Tier-WebApp-Security-and-Connectivity/README.md

 ### AWS ALB - Distributes incoming traffic across multiple targets, such as EC2 instances.

 ### Create an application load balancer in a Public Subnet
-On Configure Security Setting, choose the certificate you created from ACM
+On Configure Security Setting, choose the certificate you created from ACM - Edit the default HTTP listener to redirect HTTP traffic to HTTPS on ports 443 (All HTTP requests will be redirected as HTTPS secure traffic)

 ### Create a target group that should consist of the EC2 webservers, so the ALB can route traffic to them.